 2. Earn Work Experience

 Internships are fantastic to gain real-world experience in supply chain management.
 They strengthen your resume and allow you to make essential connections that can help you during your career.
 The best way to find an internship is to utilize your college alumni and professional networks and carefully tailor your internship applications.
-If you are a supply chain student, you can start building out your network through supply chain student associations.
+If you are a supply chain student, you can start building your network through student associations.